-Flights toward this challenge portion of the Alaska status match must be solely on Alaska Airlines, either operated directly by Alaska or by regional partners/subsidiaries Horizon and SkyWest.
+Flights toward this challenge portion of the Alaska status match must be solely on Alaska Airlines.
+In addition, they must either be operated directly by Alaska or by regional partners/subsidiaries Horizon and SkyWest.
 Partner flights will not count toward the challenge portion of the status match.

-If you receive a status match between October 1, 2019, and June 30, 2020, and meet the challenge requirements, you will keep your status through the end of 2020.
-If you receive a status match on July 1, 2020, or later, and meet the challenge requirements, you will keep your status through the end of 2021.
-Status matches can take up to 4 weeks for approval.
+If you receive a status match between January and June and meet the challenge requirements, you will keep your status through the end of the year.
+If you receive a status match between July and December and meet the challenge requirements, you will keep your status through the end of the following year.
+The latter is far more lucrative, given the length of time you can keep the status.
+Status matches can take up to four weeks for verification and approval.

 Earning Alaska Airlines elite status is substantially easier than earning status with other U.S. airlines.
-The big difference is that every other elite program has a spend requirement.
+The big difference is that every other elite program has a spending requirement.
 Alaska Airlines does not.

 Someone flying Delta or United, on the other hand, won't even land Gold.
-Assuming each fare is $400 or less per round-trip, the traveler might not even earn Silver in either of these programs.
+Assuming each fare is less than $400 per round-trip, the traveler might not even earn Silver in either of these programs.
 Considering the bonus miles and other elite perks, I would choose Alaska Airlines over other options if this was the bulk of my travel.

-Author's madcap idea: you can technically achieve Alaska MVP Gold 75K status for just under $3,000.
-Assuming you're based on either San Francisco or Boston, Alaska often sells Saver round-trips between these cities for only $197.
+You can technically achieve Alaska MVP Gold 75K status for just under $3,000.
+Assuming you're based in either San Francisco or Boston, Alaska often sells Saver round-trips between these cities for only $197.
 Flying 14 of these will earn you MVP Gold 75K, plus you'll earn enough redeemable miles (~168,000 miles) for a round-trip to Australia in either Cathay Pacific First or Qantas First Class!
 It looks like the mileage run isn't dead yet!

 Pros/Cons of Alaska Airlines Mileage Plan